 - the fear, anxiety, or avoidance causes clinical distress

 Symptoms may be triggered when a person sees a long word, such as “antidisestablishmentarianism.”
-This can cause a person with hippopotomonstrosesquippedaliophobia to feel a great deal of fear and anxiety.
+This can cause a person with hippopotomonstrosesquippedaliophobia to feel fear and anxiety.
 They may also avoid reading so they don’t have to come across long words that’ll cause them to panic.

 Anecdotal evidence suggests that the fear of long words can trigger embarrassment or feelings of being mocked when pronouncing or reading long words.